fiugd/blog/_misc/closed-mind-game.md

 ##### PREMISE:
 soul of the mind: _topics | policies | discussions | theory | debates | decisions_
 body of the mind: _groups and individuals that make up the group_

-when is it safe/best to have a closed vs open mind?
+goal: _when is it safe/best to have a closed vs open mind?_

 ##### RULES:
 1. there is a button with words written on it: _*JUST LET ME DO MY DAMNED JOB!*_